bogind/30DayMapChallenge/README.md

 Map showing South Americe split into hexagons 50km high and wide anc colored by population estimate,
 without a legend because the colors have exactly 0 meaning and the ramp is not graduated.
-The maps background and features are styled using the **Pikachu** color pallete.
+The maps background and features are styled using the **Pikachu** color palette.

 <img src="4-Hexagons(Pikachu).png" alt="drawing" width="60%"/>

 ## Map 5 - Data challenge 1: OpenStreetMap

 Map showing the roads in Tel Aviv - Yafo, Israel (focused because I used a larger land polygon and the coastline was messed up),
-The maps background and features are styled using the **Onix** color pallete.
+The maps background and features are styled using the **Onix** color palette.

 <img src="5-OpenStreetMap(Onix).png" alt="5-OpenStreetMap(Onix)" width="60%"/>

 ## Map 6 - Red

-Days 6,7,8 all show the same data, but in different color palletes,
+Days 6,7,8 all show the same data, but in different color palettes,
 For this I took a similiar approach to how my wife makes these maps,
 but in pokemon colors, if you're looking for a good looking map of London,
 you can check out [her etsy shop](https://www.etsy.com/il-en/listing/1101325891/london-city-map-choose-your-color)